Wild orbits and generalised singularity modules: stratifications and quantisation: Lie-algebraic setup (II)

-\begin{lemm} The Shapovalov form~\eqref{eq:shapovalov_form} is symmetric. \end{lemm}
+\begin{lemm} The Shapovalov form~\eqref{eq:shapovalov_form} is \emph{symmetric}. \end{lemm}

-\begin{proof} Postponed to \S~\ref{proof:lem_shapovalov_is_symmetric}. \end{proof}
+\begin{proof} Postponed to~\ref{proof:lem_shapovalov_is_symmetric}. \end{proof}

-\begin{rema}[Nonuniversal symmetry] In the generic case $\phi = \vn$ one has the stronger statement that the universal Shapovalov pairing~\eqref{eq:universal_shapovalov} is symmetric, before evaluating at a character, since~\eqref{eq:transposition_involution} acts as the identity on $\mf l_{\vn} = \mf t$. \end{rema}
+\begin{rema} In the generic case $\phi = \vn$ one has the stronger statement that the universal Shapovalov pairing~\eqref{eq:universal_shapovalov} is symmetric, even before evaluating at a character, since~\eqref{eq:transposition_involution} acts as the identity on $\mf l_{\vn} = \mf t$. \end{rema}

 Now one can prove that~\eqref{eq:shapovalov_form} induces a bilinear form on the generalised Verma module $M \ceqq M_{\mf p_{\psi},\lambda}$ of highest weight $\lambda$, in the notation of \S~\ref{sec:generalised_verma_modules}.
 Namely, if $v \ceqq v_{\mf p_{\psi},\lambda} \in M$ is the canonical generator, then truncating~\eqref{eq:annihilator_cyclic_vector_affine_generalised_verma} yields